cleaton/dna/README.md

 * Initialize actors on first message or forward to the correct node if already active
 * Actors interact with storage modules for data persistence
 * Utilize multiple storage modules for different data structures and layouts
-* Ensure atomic operation with single storage modules supporting atomic batch writes
+* Ensure atomic operation with single storage module supporting atomic batch writes
-* Maintain actor state consistency while allowing for potential unavailability during network splits
+* Prioritize actor state consistency over availability in case of network splits

 ## Installation
 -- TODO --